 Effexor (Venlafaxine) is classified as FDA pregnancy risk category C.

-Category C essentially means there are either no studies or there are conflicting studies on the possible effects.
+Category C, which is where venlafaxine is classified, essentially means there are either no studies or there are conflicting studies on the possible effects.

 The prescribing information for Effexor XR states the following:

 "There are no adequate and well-controlled studies in pregnant women.
 Effexor XR should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed."

 The prescribing information further states that, in rat studies, no fetal malformations were noticed but there was a decrease in birth weight and an increase in stillborn pups.
 It is important to remember that you can't always correlate results found in animal studies to what will occur in humans.

 The general recommendation is that alternative drugs/therapies should be considered and venlafaxine should be used in pregnancy only when the benefit to the mother clearly outweighs any potential risk to the fetus.